skip to Main Content

 In terms of duration (how long support will be payable) the formula multiplies the year of marriage by .5% or 1% to create a range.
 If the age of the recipient and the years of marriage added together equal 65 or more there is no limit on duration.

-The Matrimonial Property Act is Provincial legislation and as such you should be aware that property distributions in Alberta are different than property distributions that would occur in other Canadian Provinces.
+The Family Property Act is Provincial legislation that applies to both married parties and adult interdependent partners, and the division of property in Alberta can be dealt with differently than in other provinces and jurisdictions.
 Accordingly, you should take care when receiving advice from friends and relatives, especially from other Provinces, in this regard.

-The distribution of property is primarily dealt with in Section 7 and Section 8 of the Matrimonial Property Act.
-Generally, the Court takes into consideration three types of property: matrimonial property, exempt property, and growth on exempt property.
-However, the general approach to matrimonial property is that it is split equally between the parties.
+The distribution of property is primarily dealt with in Section 7 and Section 8 of the Family Property Act.
+Generally, the Court takes into consideration three types of property: Family property, exempt property, and growth on exempt property.
+However, the general approach to Family property is that it is split equally between the parties, subject to a consideration of exempt property and subject to a claim for an unequal division of family property, which one of our family lawyers would be happy to discuss with you.

 There are exceptions to the general approach that everything is to be divided equally.
-Those exceptions are called exemptions under the Matrimonial Property Act and they are as follows:
+Those exceptions are called exemptions under the Family Property Act and they are as follows:

-• property acquired by a spouse by gift from a third party;
+• property acquired by a spouse or adult interdependent partner by gift from a third party;

-• property acquired by a spouse by inheritance;
+• property acquired by a spouse or adult interdependent partner by inheritance;

-• property acquired by a spouse before the marriage;
+• property acquired by a spouse or adult interdependent partner before the marriage;

-• an award or settlement for damages in tort in favour of a spouse, unless the award of settlement is compensation for a loss to both spouses; or
+• an award or settlement for damages in tort in favour of a spouse or adult interdependent partner, unless the award of settlement is compensation for a loss to both spouses; or

-• the proceeds of an insurance policy that is not insurance in respect of property, unless the proceeds are compensation for a loss to both spouses.
+• the proceeds of an insurance policy that is not insurance in respect of property, unless the proceeds are compensation for a loss to both spouses or adult interdependent partners.

-The general approach is that the spouse in whose name they are registered retains assets that are exempt.
-Prior to the division of matrimonial property we remove them from the pool of assets, and then divide the remaining matrimonial property.
+The general approach is that the spouse or adult interdependent partner in whose name they are registered retains assets that are exempt.
+Prior to the division of family property we remove them from the pool of assets, and then divide the remaining matrimonial property.

-The increase in value of exempt property that occurs during the marriage is another type of property under the Matrimonial Property Act.
+The increase in value of exempt property that occurs during the marriage or common law relationship is another type of property under the Family Property Act.
 This type of property is divisible as is just and equitable, which means there is a great deal of discretion as to the exact division.
-Generally, the more the spouse was involved with the exempt property the more the spouse will share in its increase in value.
+Generally, the more the spouse or adult interdependent partner was involved with the exempt property the more the spouse will share in its increase in value.

 Timeline of Steps in a Divorce